Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 2:** will return any rows where “place” is formed by a latitude between -90.0 and 90.0, and a longitude between 0.0 and 10.0.
+**Example 2:** search for any rows where “place” is formed by a latitude between -90.0 and 90.0, and a longitude between 0.0 and 10.0.